Morse-Code-over-IP/irmc-avr/README.md

 IRMC stands for Internet Relay Morse Code.
 This is an implementation of a [MOIP](https://github.com/8cH9azbsFifZ/moip) client.

-It implements the [CWCom protocol](http://kob.sdf.org/morsekob/docs/cwcom.pdf) as adopted by [MorseKOB](http://kob.sdf.org/morsekob/docs/history.pdf).
-You can try out the software in a [browser](http://kob.sdf.org/morsekob/morsekob30/index.htm) using Java.

-## Why morse code over IP?
-Why not?
-A number of different approaches for CW over IP exist.
-An early implementation has been the CWCom protocol, which has been the basis for Morse KOB, a ready-to-use software.
-Both chat programs have been written for CW exclusively and are compatible.
-An alternative implementation in C exists as well as a port to the ATMEL AVR Microcontroller.

-Besides a variety of other approaches exist, for example an IRC plugin ([CWirc](http://myspace.voo.be/pcoupard/cwirc/)), a [JavaScript implementation](http://morsecode.me), a [bandwidth-eating UDP implementation](http://hans.liss.pp.se/node/343), a [chat for iOS](http://pignology.net/cwwithme.html) or a modulated CW over IP using Mumble ([iCW](https://sites.google.com/site/icwoip/)).

 # Build Firmware
 Under OSX:
 port install avr-binutils avr-libc avr-gcc avrdude